Prerequisites – Network Configuration & MBG WAN Mode

 Icp-side RTP Security

-The ICP-side RDP security controls the protocols used between your MBG and the inner PBX (MiVB, MX-One, MV5000 etc) if you with to use a secure connection, these should be set to SRPT, otherwise the default values are permissible
+The ICP-side RTP security controls the protocols used between the MBG and the inner PBX (MiVB, MX-One, MV5000 etc).
+As with the trunk-side settings above, these must be configured with the full call flow in mind.

 Option | Value |